16 games, 31 points, 11 goals conceded. After two seasons of relative mediocrity, this EFL side are certainly getting third time lucky.

 1⃣5⃣: Bolton, Cardiff, Cambridge#StevenageFC pic.twitter.com/GycID02WxH

-Looking into their summer business, the only signings made that impact the shape in the defensive third is Jordan Houghton – a defensive midfielder who was brought in on a free transfer from Plymouth Argyle.
+Looking into their summer business, the only signing made that impacted the shape in the defensive third is Jordan Houghton – a defensive midfielder who was brought in on a free transfer from Plymouth Argyle.

-The 30-year-old has been average at best, however, with goalkeeper Filip Marschall – who joined from Aston Villa – seemingly the singing of the window for the Boro.
+The 30-year-old has been average at best; however, goalkeeper Filip Marschall – who joined from Aston Villa – seems to have been the signing of the window for the Boro.

 The 22-year-old goalkeeper has been nothing short of superb between the sticks so far, making seven clean sheets in 16 games, including a recent streak of three games without conceding a goal.
 This comes despite the fact that during this time, Stevenage were expected to have conceded 2.45 goals, and with the club earning five points despite this, it is no surprise to see Boro up with the big sides in the division.

-There have been just two players to have outperformed Marschall this season, however, that being two of the three centre-backs in front of him – Charlie Goode and Carl Piergianni.
+Amongst Stevenage ranks, there are just two players who it could be argued have outperformed Marschall this season; they are two of the three centre-backs in front of him – Charlie Goode and Carl Piergianni.

 Both over the age of 30, they bring heaps of experience, with Goode having made six appearances for Brentford in the Premier League a mere four years ago.